 “It was very entertaining!”

-Dr Wooley says escape rooms like his are great for helping students to develop and showcase a range of important skills.
+Dr Woolley says escape rooms like his are great for helping students to develop and showcase a range of important skills.

 He added: “I’ve always loved puzzles and maths and there’s a huge overlap between the two ideas.

 “These escape rooms are an opportunity to share that joy with schoolchildren who might have a really set idea of what maths is.
-I hope the game inspires them to engage with maths from a new angle.
+I hope the game inspires them to engage with maths from a new angle.”

 “After all, maths is not just numbers.
 Problem solving, teamwork and tenacity practiced in these games are key skills required in any field, no more so than mathematics.”